-Investee Companies Responsibility for actively monitoring the activities of portfolio companies has been delegated by the Board to the Manager which has sub-delegated that authority to the Investment Manager.
+Stakeholder How the Board Engages Investee Companies Responsibility for actively monitoring the activities of portfolio companies has been delegated by the Board to the Manager which has sub-delegated that authority to the Investment Manager.
 The Board has also given discretionary powers to the Investment Manager to exercise voting rights on resolutions proposed by the investee companies within the Company's portfolio.
 The Investment Manager reports to the Board on a quarterly basis on stewardship (including voting) issues.
 Through engagement and exercising voting rights, the Investment Manager actively works with portfolio companies to improve corporate standards, transparency and accountability, and report thereon to the Board.
 Service Providers The Board seeks to maintain constructive relationships with the Company's suppliers either directly or through the Manager with regular communications and meetings.
 The Audit Committee conducts an annual review of the performance, terms and conditions of the Company's key service providers to ensure they are performing in line with Board expectations and providing value for money.
-Debt Providers On behalf of the Board, the Manager maintains a constructive working relationship with Royal Bank of Scotland International Limited (London Branch), part of NatWest Group plc, the provider of the Company's £30m multi-currency loan facility, ensuring compliance with its loan covenants and arranging for regular updates for the lender on the Company's business activities, where requested.
-Environment and Community The Board and Manager are committed to investing in a responsible manner and the Investment Manager integrates Environmental, Social and Governance ("ESG") considerations into its research and analysis as part of the investment decision-making process.
+Debt Providers On behalf of the Board, the Manager maintains a constructive working relationship with Royal Bank of Scotland International Limited (London Branch), part of NatWest Group plc, the provider of the Company' £30m multi-currency loan facility, ensuring compliance with its loan covenants and arranging for regular updates for the lender on the Company's business activities, where requested.
+Environment and The Board and Manager are committed to investing in a responsible manner and the Investment Manager Community integrates Environmental, Social and Governance ("ESG") considerations into its research and analysis as part of the investment decision-making process.
+Further information on the Manager's ESG engagement, with case studies from the investment portfolio, may be found on pages 85 to 89.